Skip to main content

 Carnival’s balcony cabins are staterooms that feature a private verandah connected directly to the room.
 You'll be able to access the balcony through a door.
 On newer ships, it tends to be a sliding door, while older ships have a single door that you have to pull.
 You will also find chairs and a small table on each balcony, as is standard for Carnival.
 The railings are 45 inches tall.

 Balconies are available on every ship in Carnival’s fleet, even the oldest ones.
-Newer ships will have a higher ratio of balconies available, so if you are sailing on an older Carnival ship, you might find balconies are more scarce.
+Newer vessels will have a higher ratio of balconies available, meaning balconies are more scarce on older ships.

 Image